 The EOS R5 II supports the C-RAW file format, compressed RAW with lossy compression rather than the normally compressed RAW with non-lossy compression.
 C-RAW provides full RAW file processing support along with an approximately 40% file size reduction over Canon's already efficient RAW file format size, significantly impacting memory card and hard disk storage capacity requirements as well as data transfer times.
 See Should I Use Canon's C-RAW Image File Format? for more information.

 In a very high percentage of uses, you will struggle to see any difference in your C-RAW vs. RAW results.
 I've asked Canon to provide a C-RAW output option in Canon Digital Photo Professional (DPP), allowing the photographer to later determine which archive format to select.
-This option would enable mass compression of entire archives, saving considerable amounts of disk space.
+This option would enable mass compression of entire archives, saving considerable amounts of storage space.

 The R5 Mark II is an extremely fast camera in many regards, and it excels in the most demanding scenarios, including high-level action sports and wildlife photography.
 This camera can capture up to 30 full-bit depth (14) lossless compressed RAW frames per second with full AF and AE and a blackout-free viewfinder while using the electronic shutter with an imaging sensor readout speed approaching mechanical shutter performance.